 Entries provided in corny kegs are served using traditional English beer engines (kindly loaned to the event by BURP members and other Real Ale devotees).
 Entrants need only provide an appropriate ball-lock or pin-lock gas-in fitting for each keg entered (which allows for air to be drawn into the keg during dispense – a critical part of the Real Ale experience).
 It is advised that entrants put their name or initials (or any other identifying symbol) on the fitting to facilitate its return in case it is separated, and it is helpful to tie the fitting onto the top of each keg entered with a piece of string.
 Real Ale staff do their best to insure that fittings are returned to their owners after the competition.

 The BURP Real Ale competition is a celebration of traditional British, Irish, and Scottish cask conditioned beers.
-The currently accepted styles of beer for the competition are based on the latest 2015 BJCP style guidelines.
+The currently accepted styles of beer for the competition are based on the 2021 BJCP style guidelines.

 Accepted styles are: